12 Stunning Hilo Hawaii Beaches and Nearby Shores Worth Going

 FAQ about Hilo Hawaii

 The most popular beaches are in Kona and the Kohala Coast on the island’s western side.
 But there are opportunities for unique beach experiences across the entire island.
-Hilo Hawaii beaches like the ones on my list offer shallow, calm waters.
-And then there’s the very rare green sand beach on the southern tip of the Kau region!
+Hilo Hawaii beaches like my list offer shallow, calm waters.
+And then there’s the rare green sand beach on the southern tip of the Kau region!

 It’s not illegal to take seashells or rocks.
 But it’s best to respect the local ecosystem and leave what you find on the beach.
 Also, consider that the island’s natural elements are a huge part of Hawaiian culture and should be left alone out of respect.
 Instead, take a picture of what you find and visit the gift shops.